WildZarek/42cleaner/README.md

 # How to use

-Download a clone of this repository by using de following command:
+Clone this repository by using de following command:

 ```bash
 git clone https://github.com/WildZarek/42cleaner.git